-Command, shortcut or tool Description Search > Sequence Search Use the "Change search strategy" tool () from the Text , Table or Pairwise views Launches the wizard at the Query screen.
-From the Welcome tab, choose Search and then Search for sequences .
-Search > Sequence Search with Selection Launches the wizard at the Query screen, whose table is prepopulated with the currently-selected portion of sequence.
-Press Ctrl/Cmd+B Search > Sequence Search with All Sequences Launches the wizard at the Query screen , whose table is prepopulated with all sequences in the document.
+Command, shortcut or tool Description From the Welcome screen, choose Search and then Search for sequences.
+Search > Sequence Search Launches the wizard at the Query screen.
+Use the "Change search strategy" tool () from the Text, Table or Pairwise views Search > Sequence Search with Selection Press Ctrl/Cmd+B Search > Sequence Search with All Sequences Launches the wizard at the Query screen, whose table is pre-populated with all sequences in the document.